nst/STHTTPRequest/README.md

 -   synchronous and asynchronous (block based) calls
 -   easy to set request headers, cookies and POST data
 -   easy to get response status, headers and encoding
--   supports HTTP and proxy authentication
+-   HTTP and proxy authentication
+-   file upload

 ##### Usable in unit tests